 PM Capital Asian Companies Fund ("the Fund") was constituted on 8 April 2008.
 Since that date, two amended constitutions have been executed on 10 October 2014 and 26 June 2018.
-The Fund will terminate on 7 April 2088 unless terminated earlier in accordance with the provisions of the Fund's Constitution.
+The Fund terminated its operations on 31 May 2022.

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards, the requirements of the Constitution, other authoritative pronouncements of the Australian Accounting Standards Board, and the Corporations Act 2001.